pleumann/pasta80/README.md

   * `Inc` and `Dec` for more efficient increasing and decreasing of variables.
   * `Include` and `Exclude` for more efficient handling of sets.
   * A simple `Assert` facility that counts passes/fails and shows the failed line number.
+  * Breakpoints by means of `Debug` statements in the source code (which can optionally have a condition for the trigger).

 Since that covers most of the functionality of Turbo Pascal 3 you might ask what is missing.
 These are the current limitations: